- Tout

 jSEDI

-[Journal of Studies of the Earth’s Deep Interior]
+[Journal of Studies of Earth’s Deep Interior]

 jSEDI

-Journal of Studies of the Earth’s Deep Interior
+Journal of Studies of Earth’s Deep Interior

-Créée en 2025, journal of Studies of the Earth’s Deep Interior est une revue pluridisciplinaire consacrée à la publication de recherches originales en anglais sur les sciences de la terre et plus particulièrement sur la terre profonde. Éditée par ENS Éditions, la revue est annuelle et publie les articles au fil de l’eau.
+Créée en 2025, journal of Studies of Earth’s Deep Interior est une revue pluridisciplinaire consacrée à la publication de recherches originales en anglais sur les sciences de la terre et plus particulièrement sur la terre profonde. Éditée par ENS Éditions, la revue est annuelle et publie les articles au fil de l’eau.

 - Directeur de la publication : Emmanuel Trizac